Impact

 Risk and Exploitability

-The CVSS score of 7.3 indicates a moderate to high severity, but no EPSS score is available, and the issue is not listed in the CISA KEV catalog.
-Because the flaw requires an authenticated user, the attack vector is limited to privileged accounts in the GitLab instance, although successful exploitation can affect other users who view the compromised content.
+The CVSS score of 7.3 indicates a moderate to high severity, while the EPSS score < 1% suggests a low probability of exploitation.
+The issue is not listed in the CISA KEV catalog.
+Because the flaw requires an authenticated user, the attack vector is limited to privileged accounts in the GitLab instance, but successful exploitation can affect other users who view the compromised content.
 Official remediation is to upgrade to at least version 18.11.7, 19.0.4, or 19.1.2.

 OpenCVE Enrichment